shelajev/lion-water/README.md

 - If no seed is provided, a random one will be generated and added to the URL

 ## How to Run

+### Option 1: GitHub Pages
+Simply visit the GitHub Pages URL for this repository.

+### Option 2: Local Server
 1. Make sure you have all the required image files in your directory:
    - lion.png
    - elephant.png